Skip to main content

 Crate training is one of the most polarizing topics among pet parents, with some claiming that keeping your pup in a crate for any length of time is cruel and may lead to behavioral problems, aggression, and separation anxiety.
 On the flip side, many pet parents, veterinarians, and dog trainers recommend crate training as a way to keep your pup safe from harm when you’re not at home.
 Is crate training necessary?
 We’ll not only tackle both sides of this complicated issue once and for all, but we’ll also share how to potty-train a puppy without a crate.
 Here’s what you should know.

-A corgi lies on her back on a pink bed inside a metal crate.
+A corgi sits on a pink blanket inside of a crate

 The case against crate training